bakrantz/Hoh/README.md

 ## ATF flat data file

-This file format is support well.
+This file format is supported well.
 It uses a header with meta data and tab-separated columns.
 For example:

     ATF  1.0
     7    3